BabylonJS/OldDocumentationSite/content/extensions/WebGPU/webGPU.md

 This is not much you would say, but it means we have layered all the ground foundation to move forward :-)

+You can also follow our progress on out [Github dedicated issue](https://github.com/BabylonJS/Babylon.js/issues/6443).

 ## How ?
 The current implementation status is fully available on [Github](https://github.com/BabylonJS/Babylon.js/tree/WebGPU).